pymedphys/pymedphys/docs/developer/documentation.rst

 Prerequisites
 -------------
-To work on the documentation on your machine you will need the following extra libraries installed:
+You can install all of the additional dependencies required to edit the PyMedPhys documentation by running the following command in your terminal:

 .. code:: bash

-    pip install sphinx sphinx-autobuild numpydoc sphinx_rtd_theme
+    pip install -e .[docs]

+NB: these packages are not installed if you only run `pip install -e .` or `conda install pymedphys`.

 Starting a live update documentation server